 4) There are multiple small check-in desks depending on what airline you are flying.
 Proceed to your airline, and don’t forget to ask for a window seat!
 Also, don’t forget to get one tag per CARRY-ON piece.
 You will attach this tag to each carry-on and as these pieces go through security, they will get stamped.
 This stamp is checked before you are allowed to board your flight.
 This is crucial throughout all of India.

 5) Men and women will now go into into separate security lines.
 You’ll once again have your carry-on scanned, and you will go through a metal decorator and a physical pat-down.
 (Ladies will be patted down by female officers.)
-You cannot carry any extra camera batteries in your carry-on.

 6) You will carry your Passport and your Boarding Pass into the pat down with you, and the officer will stamp the boarding pass.
 This is important, make sure you get the boarding pass stamped.

 7) When you retrieve you carry-ons, make sure your carry-on tag is STAMPED before you walk away.
 If not, please get the attention of the nearest officer and request a stamp.

 8) Now you are in the waiting area.
 There are restrooms (you may have to bring your own tissue), a tea stall, and snacks available.

 9) Proceed to the “Baggage Identification Gate.”
 You will be required to visually identify your checked bag to confirm it is yours.
 Do not miss this step—your bag needs to be visually ID’ed or it will not be loaded onto the plane.
 (PLEASE NOTE: AS OF 2019, THIS PRACTICE MAY HAVE BEEN ELIMINATED!)

 10) When it is time, you will line up at the boarding gate.
 They will check your boarding pass and your carry-on tag for the stamp; they may or may not search your carry-on again.